brayton-anderson/Leaforg-app/README.md

 ## Solution Details

 The [Call for Code 2021](https://developer.ibm.com/callforcode/) Global Challenge asked teams of developers, designers, data scientists and business analysts to build solutions that significantly improve preparedness for natural disasters and accelerate relief when they hit.
-That year, the team answered the call and we have developed a solution for the many low-literate farmers in mostly developing countries to optimize the use of their limited water supply during times of drought.
+We answered the call and we have developed a solution that aims to raise environmental awareness by positively change people’s behavior to recycle more.

 ## 1.Find a recycler:
 We will help recycling businesses get noticed by adding their contact details to be accessible to users interested in getting rid of products in an environmentally friendly way>through an interactive map.
 Users can simply insert their addresses and a list of registered and authenticated recyclers gets displayed for users to pick the closest and most convenient option.
 Recyclers and users can then agree on a pickup time and a place.Though this feature is not ready yet, it is one of the many visions we have for the future.